Kanhoto/TestShooter3D/README.md

 ## Next steps

+ - Repair the motion axis lock
  - Trying to shoot some bullets
  - add some more type of bullets (curved trajectory type, auto aim type, ...)
- - add a shield system
+ - add a shield system (front shield, sphere shield, ...)
- - add life system (no mana/ammount since bullet will be shooted with life)
+ - add life system (no mana/ammo since bullet will be shooted with life)
  - add swords
  - add walk on wall
+ - add multiple jump (cost energy)
+ - add multiplayer